emil10001/ejf.io/content/random/content_promotion.md

 +++
 date = "2015-11-20T09:11:11-08:00"
-draft = true
 title = "Content promotion on social media"

 +++

-How Google Developer Relations does social media.

-Session covers:

-1. Google Dev social principles
-1. things we learned along the way
-1. tracking and measuring
-1. activity

-Google Dev Social principles

-Social media is about reaching people with a message that they want to engage with and **inspiring them to take action**.

-* Building awareness about a new product or feature
-* Broad inspiration
-* Training

-It's about being in conversation with your audience in a way that's meaningful to them by **both talking and listening**.

-Respond to comments.

-And, it's about **creating community** for your audience, connecting them through common interests.
+I didn't come up with the ideas here, these are my notes from a talk on lessons learned in how to do social media by Google's social media team.

+Social media is a way for you to deliver your content to your audience.
+It's a way for you to find your audience and for your audience to find you.
+It allows you to have a conversation with your audience.
+It allows you to learn about what your audience likes, and what they want more of.
+This can help you to produce better content that they will like more.
+It's also a way to build a community with your audience around your content, and shared interests.

+## General lessons

-Questions to ask:
+Questions to ask for each post:

 * Is this engaging?
 * Is there a call to action?
 * Will this foster and facilitate conversations?

-Things learned along the way

-* Move fast
-* Fail
-* Iterate

-Channel specific learnings

-* G+
-* Twitter
-* Facebook
-* Blogs
+Just like everywhere else, it's a good idea to try out different things to see what works and what doesn't, and iterate on the stuff that does work.

 Other general learnings